tpham32/Face-API/README.md

-# Microsoft Azure Face API
+# Microsoft Azure Face API - Documentation

 Hi there!
 Thank you for stopping by this repository.
 In this documentation, we will go over on how to test the features below.